alphagov/govwifi-frontend/README.md

 4.  the login attempt is logged in the [logging backend][logging-backend]
 5.  either the user is accepted, or rejected depending on whether their password accepted.

-### FreeRadius Prometheus Exporter
+### FreeRADIUS Prometheus Exporter

-The [FreeRadius Prometheus Exporter][prometheus-exporter] is an open source Prometheus exporter for FreeRadius.
+The [FreeRADIUS Prometheus Exporter][prometheus-exporter] is an open source Prometheus exporter for FreeRADIUS.

-It uses the [FreeRadius Status Server][freeradius-status-server] to query information about server state and the packages being processed.
+It uses the [FreeRADIUS Status Server][freeradius-status-server] to query information about server state and the packages being processed.
 The Status Server is enabled by adding the `status` configuration file to the `radius/sites-enabled` directory.

 The Prometheus exporter exposes these metrics on `/metrics` which can be then read by a Prometheus server.

-For more information see the project's [readme][prometheus-exporter].
+For more information see the FreeRADIUS Prometheus Exporter's [readme][prometheus-exporter].
 For information about configuring the Status Server please see FreeRadius's [documentation][freeradius-status-server-config].

 ## How to contribute